-Harris County’s memorial column at EJI’s National Memorial for Peace and Justice in Montgomery
+National Memorial for Peace and Justice in Montgomery

-Progress update on the Remembrance Park
+Update on the Remembrance Park

-As mentioned above The City Council of Hamilton Georgia held a meeting on October 13,2025 and voted to reject participation with The HCCRP in the construction of a memorial park on land that was acquired for that purpose and deeded to the City of Hamilton.
+On October 13, 2025 The City Council of Hamilton Georgia voted to reject participation with The HCCRP in the construction of a memorial park on the land acquired for that purpose.
 This meeting occurred two days before the final landscape plan was delivered by the landscape architect and while the board leadership was out of town.
 The verbal reasons they gave were that they did not want a water feature and that the park was too expensive.
 The water feature was included in the council resolution by the previous mayor Ransom Farley and the cost of the park was going to be paid for by money raised by the HCCRP.
 Therefore The HCCRP has no choice other than to renegotiate and reform our participation in this project.
-We have offered the plan below to the city council and asked that they use some components for the park.
-We also urged them to form a citizens advisory committee to work with them which they did on January 12, 2026.
-The HCCRP intends to continue to function in the many events we have supported in Harris County in the past and to continue our association with the Eaqual Justice Initiative in Montgomery.

 The final draft of the memorial park plan is below.